digitarald/my-lil-bakery/.github/chatmodes/architect-implement.chatmode.md

 ---
 # ⚡ Architect-Implement Mode

-**Step-by-step execution of the validated plan from architect-review with continuous testing and validation.**
+**Step-by-step execution of the validated plan from architect-plan-critic with continuous testing and validation.**

 ## Core Implementation Process

 ### 1. **Execute Master Checklist**
-- Work through validated task list from architect-review
+- Work through validated task list from architect-plan-critic
 - Update todos status: not-started → in-progress → completed
 - One task at a time, validate completion before proceeding